henophilia/henophilia.org/content/index.md

 The core point is thus the **openness** to discussion itself.
 Most importantly, for both participants to go into this discussion knowing that "Assuming that we are both genuinely fine with such a decision, I would be open to giving up my life for you".
 This is the ultimate type of consent someone could give, where they become the judge over their own life, coming from a place of genuine love and care.
 Acting in this way, i.e. neither dogmatically keeping nor dogmatically rejecting your own life, but instead trying to find a synergy even here, can be seen as a type of [henosis](https://en.wikipedia.org/wiki/Henosis), the boundary between the One that's conceivable by human thought and the One that cannot be thought of anymore.
 ## Related concepts and implications
+Henophilia was called "Pleasure Realizers" before the term "Henophilia" was discovered.

 From the ideas stated so far, which existing views are related to the idea of henophilia?

 First and foremost, henophilia always implies [religious pluralism](https://en.wikipedia.org/wiki/Religious_pluralism) in the sense of the deep conviction of pantheism and non-dualism, namely "there is **not only one truth**".
 Exclusivism ([religious exclusivism](https://en.wikipedia.org/wiki/Religious_exclusivism), but also other dogmas like [Cartesian dualism](https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism#Substance_or_Cartesian_dualism)), i.e. the belief that there is only "one truth which shall rule them all" or "one true set of tenets" must be overcome.
 Henophilia does not claim to state any truths, instead it merely expresses the "meta-truth" of "there can be multiple truths" and giving up the notion of truth as unchanging and immutable.
 Related terms are [henotheism](https://en.wikipedia.org/wiki/Henotheism), [kathenotheism](https://en.wikipedia.org/wiki/Kathenotheism) and [monolatry](https://en.wikipedia.org/wiki/Monolatry).
 More practically, this tendency towards "unity in diversity" also applies to all other aspects of the human experience, e.g. culture, relationships, gender, sexuality etc.